hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 How do you improve stability?
 Well, you probably need to write and roll out a change.
 But, just like changing lanes is a [leading cause of highways accidents](https://www.nhtsa.gov/sites/nhtsa.gov/files/811147.pdf), deploying changes is a [leading cause of production incidents](https://www.youtube.com/watch?v=Ru0vep3hzcY).

-As we'll see later with agility, often the only way out of an insufficient, deteriorating situation is to accept the risk of further deterioration, especially in the short term.
+As we'll see later with agility, often the only way out of an insufficient, deteriorating situation is to accept the short-term risk of further deterioration.

 ### Prioritize stability when necessary